 Animesque: Like it's spiritual counterpart, Adventure Time, Steven Universe takes a lot of aesthetic and thematic hints from anime.
 Fittingly, whereas Adventure Time is an American Shounen series with a large female following, Steven Universe is an American Shoujo series with a large male following.

-Anthropomorphic Food: An evil spirit possesses Steven's breakfast in "Together Breakfast", resulting in this.
+An evil spirit possesses Steven's breakfast in "Together Breakfast", resulting in this.

 The five-pointed star is implied to have some sort of connection to the crystal gems as it appears in all of their designs in one form or another.

 Arc Words: "If every porkchop were perfect, we wouldn't have hot dogs."
-Fits with one of the show's themes of embracing imperfection.
+It fits with one of the show's themes of embracing imperfection.
 This a saying commonly said by Greg, but it turns out that the sentence is a pass-phrase which activates Rose Quartz's (Steven's mother and previous holder of his gem) light cannon.

 Armor-Piercing Question: In "Rose's Room," Rose, through the tiny whale, asks, "What do you want, Steven?" to make him realize he wants to be with the Gems after all.